 At the same time, education, investment, multiplication of effects, equal distribution and development that takes into account safety and security of the citizens are some of the crucial activities that we as a society must undertake when it comes to the AI and the future of health.
 How can we reach long-lasting results?
 How can we harness the power of AI for public health and reduce the risks related to the use of new technologies?
 How can we make sure that developing countries benefit from the rapid technological development equally and meaningfully?
 What are the implications of the new technologies in the field of intellectual property?

-Catherine Holloway, Professor and Academic Director, Global Disability Innovation Hub at UCL, IRCAI PC Chair in AI and Assistive Technologies
+Catherine Holloway, Professor and Academic Director, Global Disability Innovation Hub at UCL, PC Chair in AI and Assistive Technologies at IRCAI

 Location: Tokyo, Japan